harmon-tuazon/Youtube-2023-Continent-Statistics/README.md

 # Youtube 2023 Continent Statistics

 ## Context
 In this personal project, I analyzed global trends and content performance using a public dataset from Kaggle.
 Focusing on metrics like views, subscribers, and revenue rates, I uncovered insights into how the platform performed across the globe.
 To achieve this, I used tools like Power BI and SQL to perform data cleaning, visualization, and analysis.
-This project highlights my ability to identify patterns, uncover growth opportunities, and present actionable insights.

-It is the aim of this project to reflect my capacity to transform raw data into meaningful narratives, aligning with the key responsibilities of a data analyst in data driven decision-making.
+It should be noted that this project is only conducted descriptive analytics.
+This is because this project is mainly focused on making use of 2 different tools in conjunction with each other.

 ## Process Flow
 1. SQL for Data Normalization and Exploration